Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Introduction

 In this article, we investigate the melting of $c\bar c$ and $b\bar b$ pairs during the pre-equilibrium stage of high-energy pA collisions, the latter being modeled within the glasma framework.
-The primary objective of this work is to determine the fraction of pairs that dissociate during the propagation in the evolving glasma, aiming also at disentangling the role of color-charge de-correlation of the HQ pair in the melting, which was only partly addressed before.
-Within our model the HQs in each pair, formed at $\tau=\tau_\mathrm{form}$, couple to the strong gluon fields via Wong equations~\cite{Wong:1970fu,Heinz:1984yq} as it has been done in~\cite{Pooja:2024rnn}.
-With respect to the approach presented in~\cite{Pooja:2024rnn}, we implement a different criterion for the calculation of the number of melting pairs, based on a survival probability, $\mathcal{P}_\mathrm{survival}$, that takes into account both the spreading of the quark, $Q$, and its companion antiquark, $\bar Q$, in coordinate space, as well as the de-correlation of the color charges induced by the interactions of $Q$ and $\bar Q$ with the gluon fields in the early stage. $\mathcal{P}_\mathrm{survival}$ is built similarly to the hadronization probability introduced in coalescence models~\cite{Greco:2003xt, Fries:2003vb, Greco:2003mm, Fries:2003kq, Greco:2003vf, Plumari:2017ntm}.
-We are able to estimate an average melting time for both $c\bar c$ and $b\bar b$ pairs, that turns out to be around $0.2$ fm/c when fluctuations of the color charges are included in $\mathcal{P}_\mathrm{survival}$, and that can be even twice larger when the fluctuations of the color charges are not taken into account in $\mathcal{P}_\mathrm{survival}$.
-Differently from~\cite{Pooja:2024rnn}, we consider $N_c=3$ and an initialization for pA collisions, that takes into account the event-by-event fluctuations of the color charges in the proton as well as in the initial distribution of the heavy quarks in the transverse plane.
+The primary objective of this work is to determine the fraction of pairs that dissociate during the propagation in the evolving glasma, aiming also at disentangling the role of color-charge decorrelation of the HQ pair in the melting, which was only partly addressed before.
+Within our model the HQs in each pair, formed at $\tau=\tau_\mathrm{form}$, couple to the strong gluon fields via the Wong equations~\cite{Wong:1970fu,Heinz:1984yq} as it has been done in~\cite{Pooja:2024rnn}.
+With respect to the approach presented in~\cite{Pooja:2024rnn}, we implement a different criterion for the calculation of the number of melting pairs, based on a survival probability, $\mathcal{P}_\mathrm{survival}$, that takes into account the decorrelation of the color charges induced by the interactions of $Q$ and $\bar Q$ with the gluon fields in the early stage. $\mathcal{P}_\mathrm{survival}$ is built similarly to the hadronization probability introduced in coalescence models~\cite{Greco:2003xt, Fries:2003vb, Greco:2003mm, Fries:2003kq, Greco:2003vf, Plumari:2017ntm}.
+We are able to estimate an average melting time for both $c\bar c$ and $b\bar b$ pairs, that turns out to be around $0.4-0.5$ fm/c.
+Differently from~\cite{Pooja:2024rnn}, we consider $N_c=3$ and an initialization for pA collisions that takes into account the event-by-event fluctuations of the color charges in the proton and of the initial distribution of the heavy quarks in the transverse plane.
 Moreover, within our model we allow for the expansion both along the longitudinal direction and in the transverse plane, while in~\cite{Pooja:2024rnn} only a static geometry was considered.

-Throughout this article we use natural units $k_B=c=\hbar=1$.
+Throughout this article, we use natural units $k_B=c=\hbar=1$.
 Moreover, we formulate the $SU(3)$ Yang-Mills equations using the Milne coordinates

 where $\tau$ is the proper time and $\eta$ denotes the space-time rapidity.